roshan-lal-dia/tech-travelers-journal/README.md

 * DS grace mark polls
 * Shit day, nigtht posted sabout vollege and reinstalled instagfram -Last night, I posted about college and reinstalled Instagram. --bard corrected this
 * decided no gaming
+* Don't see any purpose or know what to do

  ## Tech Sattire (Smile in Pain Edition🥲)